vgc/vgc/README.md

 # About VGC

-VGC is a startup founded by  in October 2017 to develop commercial (yet open-source!) next-generation tools for graphic design and 2D animation.
+VGC is a startup I founded in October 2017 to develop commercial (yet open-source!) next-generation tools for graphic design and 2D animation.
 Visit [www.vgc.io](https://www.vgc.io) for more details.
 Currently, this project is entirely funded by voluntary donations from awesome people like yourself, many